permasigner/permasigner/README.md

 # How does it work?
 In 14.0-15.4.1, there is a bug where CoreTrust will allow any root certificate.

 This script makes a deb file for you based on an IPA.
-Tested with Taurine and Odyssey, but should work with many others.
+Tested only with Taurine, but should work with many others.

 This is especially useful for 14.0-14.2.1 users who don't have a permanently signed jailbreak (eg. unc0ver + Fugu14).